-On 7 December, FGV issued a letter to all its business partners, reaffirming its commitment to the RSPO and announcing a transformation programme it has developed to restore the integrity of its operations.
+|December 2018||On 07 December, FGV issued a letter to all its business partners, reaffirming its commitment to the RSPO and announcing a transformation program it has developed to restore the integrity of its operations.

 On 14 December, FGV published its report on its progress in Serting Estates that is the subject of the RSPO’s investigations.

 |March 2019||RSPO has approved FGV’s request for an extension to submit their action plan.|

 |June 2019||On 21 June, FGV published a letter to all its shareholders, sharing their progress on their operational transformation.
 The letter also addresses RSPO’s ongoing certifications on Serting Estate.
 They confirmed that FGV submitted an action plan and that RSPO will conduct another audit in Serting to verify their progress.

 FGV published a response to Grant & Eisenhofer’s petition on their website on the 26 June 2019.
 FGV stressed that the issues raised in the petition were since 2015 and that they have taken the necessary actions to correct the non-compliances raised.
 The response includes the Quarterly Progress Report of the Action Plan implementation.

 RSPO published a letter to announce the Complaints Panel decision to lift the suspension on FGV’s Serting Complex as FGV had fulfilled the major conditions set out by the Complaints Panel.